tanpenglab/tanpenglab.github.io/_posts/2026-07-01-Welcome-Xiaojing-Guo.md

 ---
 layout: post
-title: Welcome our new research assistant, Xiaojing Guo
+title: 【New member】Welcome our new research assistant, Xiaojing Guo
 image:
 ---